Providing new ways to inspire healthy eating

 The work of Best Food Forward is communal by design.
 The club’s members pool their buying power to drive down the cost of fresh produce and dry goods like beans and grains.
 Then the students who run the organization meet those members in person every week, hand-delivering the food with smiles and suggestions for what to cook.

-So, when Ohio State first delayed and then canceled a return to campus after spring break, Best Food Forward’s leaders were momentarily stumped.
+So, when Ohio State was faced with adjusting to COVID-19, Best Food Forward’s leaders were momentarily stumped.

 COVID-19 had also changed the needs of club members, some of whom needed Best Food Forward more than ever.
 “We thought our next best option would be to give people money for groceries,” Bielecki said.
 With money they’d saved in a fund, the club began distributing $20 in grocery funding to registered participants.